When you bought your last smart phone or tablet and took it out of the box, did you:

 - CT Scans — In healthcare, radiology staff used to need extensive training in how to correctly position a patient’s head in CT scanners (a particular problem with infants and childen).
 Now, immobilizers are used to do the positioning.
 No more training needed.

 - Kanban Scheduling Boards — Instead of training production workers to use complicated computer-based scheduling systems, manufacturers use large signboards with color-coded squares so that anyone on the production line can see at a glance what the status of things are.

-When you make VIO part of your Lean Learning toolkit, it will change everything.
+When you make VIO part of your Lean Knowledge Transfer toolkit, it will change everything.
 Everywhere you look, you’ll see situations where simple process redesigns can eliminate or reduce the need for learning and training.
 Gemba Walks are a great way to do this.

 A Litmus Test for New Technology

 Technology is one of the biggest areas where VIO pays off.
-Whenever your organization is considering a new technology purchase, your job as a learning professional should be to evaluate how much the new technology will add to your organization’s learning burden, and to make sure it’s factored into the buying decision.
+Whenever your organization is considering a new technology purchase, your role as a training professional should be to evaluate how much the new technology will add to your organization’s learning burden, and to make sure it’s factored into the buying decision.

 By the way, when you’re evaluating a new technology, there is no substitute for having real users take it for a test drive.
 Don’t just ask for their opinions, watch them do it and look for signs of frustration or confusion.
 Assess how long it takes them to perform mistake free.

-Before you begin to design a learning solution, ask yourself (and everyone else involved), whether the process or device can be made so visual, intuitive and obvious that a learning solution isn’t needed.
-Then you’ll be free to tackle a more challenging and rewarding learning goal.
+Before you begin to design a learning solution, ask yourself (and everyone else involved), whether the process or device can be made so visual, intuitive and obvious that training isn’t needed.
+Then, you’ll be free to tackle a more challenging and rewarding goal.